lit/lit/packages/labs/compiler/README.md

 In order for a template to be optimized by the compiler, it must be:

 1. A well-formed template that wouldn't raise runtime diagnostics in development builds of lit-html.
 For example, templates with expressions in [invalid locations](https://lit.dev/docs/templates/expressions/#invalid-locations) will not be compiled.
 1. Use `html` imported directly from the module `lit` or `lit-html`.
+Re-exports of `html` from other modules are not supported.
 The following imports are supported:
    1. `import {html} from 'lit';` Usage: `` html`...` ``
    1. `import {html as litHtml} from 'lit';` Usage: `` litHtml`...` ``
    1. `import * as litModule from 'lit'` Usage: `` litModule.html`...` ``